 October 1 to January 7, then February 6 to June 30.
 The centre is open Tuesday to Sunday, 10 am to 6 pm.

 Since 1970, Arles has been the location for an international photography exhibition—the Rencontres d’Arles (Les Rencontres d’Arles), which runs annually from early July to the end of September.
-The Rencontres is a big-deal photography festival that draws international photographers and viewers from around the globe.
+The Rencontres is a prestigious photography festival that attracts international photographers and viewers from around the world.

-The Rencontres aims to make photography accessible to all with 40+ installations throughout Arles in museums, chapels, cloisters, bookstores, and industrial spaces.
-Although the venues are close together, seeing all the exhibits in one day is impractical.
+The Rencontres aims to make photography accessible to all with over 40 installations throughout Arles, located in museums, chapels, cloisters, bookstores, and industrial spaces.
+Although the venues are close together, it is impractical to see all the exhibits in one day.
 Purchase tickets online or at the tourist office in Arles.
 There are options for day passes and festival passports.
 Download the festival app and start planning your visit.

 Jardin des Arts